 My playlists were already multilingual (thank you, transcontinental upbringing), but now they’re even *more* multilingual.
 I love the way a single song can lead me down a rabbithole of new artists and genres I might not otherwise have discovered (thank you, Spotify Radio feature) and get me singing in the shower in a language I don’t speak.
 Some of my current favourite musicians are former Eurovision competitors, and I’ve learned a ton about region-specific folklore, politics and other cultural references from participating countries.

 Another lovely and unexpected effect of Eurofandom has been the regular watch parties I now host for my online community.
 It’s brought us all such a lot of joy during difficult days.

 What are my favourite Eurovision songs and countries?

 Strong artistic choices and authenticity of expression always win the day for me.
-I make no apologies for my top five consisting of recent numbers – I think Eurovision songwriting and stagecraft have been at their best in the last few years.
+I make no apologies for my top picks consisting of recent numbers – I think Eurovision songwriting and stagecraft have been at their best in the last few years:

 - 🇦🇹 Austria (2014) Conchita Wurst with “Rise Like a Phoenix”

 - 🇦🇲 Armenia (2016) Iveta Mukuchyan with “Lovewave”